Tokyo Highlights and Hidden Gem Itinerary

 Why Visit Tokyo?

 Tokyo’s history dates back to before the 17th century, but due to a large earthquake in 1923 and the bombings of WW2, the Tokyo of today is mostly modern buildings, skyscrapers, and sprawling suburbs.
-It is not considered a beautiful city perse, but for those who look a little bit closer, there is a lot to discover and enjoy in this metropolis that has many faces.
-Whether you are looking for serene Japanese gardens, mid-20th century characteristic local areas where time seems to have stood still since the 60s, neighborhoods that have been taken over by hip coffee bars, high-end or discount shopping, nightlife, geeky malls: Tokyo has it all.
+It is not a beautiful city perse, but for those who look a little bit closer, there is a lot to discover and enjoy in this metropolis that has many faces.
+Are you looking for an itinerary with serene hidden Japanese gardens, mid-20th century characteristic local areas where time seems to have stood still since the 60s, neighborhoods that have been taken over by hip coffee bars, high-end or discount shopping, nightlife, geeky malls, touristy highlights?
+Tokyo has it all.

 Imagine if you would come to Tokyo on your Japan tour for the first time and only have a few days to spend.
 You want to get a good impression of the city, the most iconic spots and neighborhoods, and get a feel of the local atmosphere as well.
 Where would you need to go for a combination of all that?
 Let us give you an example of an itinerary that includes all the best highlights and local neighborhoods of Tokyo.
 This itinerary could be done in 2 days if you plan well or hire a private guide.